 Should you bypass these restrictions?
 That’s a decision you need to make for yourself, but be aware there may be consequences if you are caught.
 You may lose your job or suffer fines.

 China is the best-known example of a country that actively blocks content from the rest of the world.
 They have been detecting and blocking VPNs since 2018, and are more successful with some VPN services than others.
-In 2019 they started to fine individuals who try to circumvent these measures—before that they only fined the service providers.

 My personal take: A VPN is able to give you access to websites your employer, educational institution or government are attempting to block.
 Depending on your circumstances, this can be very empowering.
 But exercise due care because there may be penalties if you are caught.